 Broaden-and-Build Theory (BBT) of Positive Emotions

-When we experience positive emotions, it broadens our perspective to generate novel thoughts and creative insights, and improves the scope of our relationships.
-It also helps us build skills, gain knowledge as well as develop social and mental resources like resilience, social support, and optimism.
+When we experience positive emotions, they broaden our perspective.
+This broadening effect of positive emotions generates novel thoughts and creative insights.
+It also improves our relationships.
+And helps build skills, gain knowledge, and develop resources like resilience, social support, and optimism.

-Dr. Barbara Fredrikson, who conceptualized this theory, calls it the “Upward Spiral” because positive emotions increasingly expand mental aspects and build resources which improve well-being.
-That reignites positive emotions that further broaden the mental repertoire and improve resources that ultimately lead to contentment.
+Dr. Barbara Fredrickson, who developed this theory, calls it the “Upward Spiral” — because positive emotions increasingly expand mental aspects and build resources that improve well-being.
+And that reignites the positive emotions to further broaden the mental repertoire and improve resources that ultimately lead to contentment.
 The cycle goes on.

 Boredom fuels the “downward spiral” of negative emotions.
-After boredom, negative emotions like pessimism and frustration create stress, color our thoughts with negativity, fuel anger and insecurity which narrow resources and ultimately create the lowest states of well-being characterized by powerlessness, depression, hopelessness, and crippling fear.
+Once boredom sets in, negative emotions like pessimism and frustration arrive.
+They create distress, color our thoughts with negativity, fuel anger, and insecurity.
+This throttles our mental resources and ultimately leads to the lowest states of well-being—characterized by powerlessness, depression, hopelessness, and crippling fear.

-It’s a state with limited mental resources; or commonly known as having no “energy” to focus or do anything.
-Boredom connects the 2 spirals.
+It is a state with limited mental resources that we commonly know as having no “energy” to focus or do anything.
+Boredom connects the two spirals.

 People speak about boredom.
 That’s the mid-point.
 Some people do activities that generate positive emotions and spend their time in a fairly satisfying way.